zama-ai/kms/core/service/CONTRIBUTING.md

   cargo test --all-features --workspace
   ```

-- Check to see if there are code formatting issues
+- Check to see if there are code formatting issues.
+Be sure to have the latest stable version of rustc installed.

   ```shell
   cargo fmt --all -- --check